 How We Got Around New Orleans

 We rented a car since our Airbnb had a driveway with free parking.
-We drove to Café Du Monde as we were arriving early and knew we would be able to find street parking ($2/hr) nearby.
+We drove to Café Du Monde because were arriving early and knew we would be able to find street parking.
 This also allowed us to drive to our cooking class but you can easily take the ferry there from Harrah’s.
 After our cooking class we parked the car at our Airbnb and took a Lyft to Preservation Hall.
 We did this as it’s near Bourbon Street and knew parking would be difficult to find or very expensive.

 On Sunday’s the city offers free metered parking and we took full advantage.
 We drove to the Tour Treme meeting spot, allowing us to easily drive to Whitney Plantation afterwards.
-You cannot take an Uber or Lyft to Whitney Plantation, you might get there but no one will come to pick you up.
-If you aren’t renting a car you must go with a tour company.
 We booked the last Whitey Plantation tour time so we could head straight to the airport for our flights home.

 Spending 48 hours in New Orleans gives you a taste of why it’s one of the top cities to visit in the US.
 I’m sure it will leave you wanting more but it’s also one of the best destinations for a quick getaway.
 Please share this article if you found it helpful!